BioinfoNet/TeachingJupyterNotebooks/README.md

     `jupyter-contrib nbextension install --sys-prefix`

-* You can get the jupyter notebook themes using this lin
+* You can get the jupyter notebook themes using this line

 	`pip install jupyterthemes`